mtpatter/lone-reads/books/index.md

 ---
 layout: page
-title: Book Selections and AfterWords Posts
+title: Book Selections and 'AfterWords'
 excerpt: "An archive of posts from the BYOBC."
 image:
     feature: lr-banner.png
 ---

+### Post-reading afterthoughts for the lone read.

 Check back soon for the first selection of 2015.